JosephD-03/JosephD-03/README.md

 A: My profits on this project are the enjoyment you get from having fun!

 Q: How long will the course be available?
-A: I plan to keep it out at least till at least September 2024, we’ll see how it evolves over this summer.
+A: I plan to keep it out at least till at least mid October, we’ll see how it evolves over this summer.

 Q: Can kids do it?
 A: 1.)
 Parents/guardians: you are the ones responsible for that decision. ** 2.)
 The puzzles can be completed on paper with a computer or phone disconnected from the internet, and I reckon that all the hikes could be do-able by an older child (9-12 years).
 It will be obvious what hike you are going to need to do to get very close to each cache.
 Consider using an app like AllTrails  to see what to expect.